-One of the most effective HIV prevention methods is a new tool that is now available for HIV negative individuals called PrEP that can reduce the chance of contracting HIV by up to 99 percent.
+PrEP, or pre-exposure prophylaxis, is a new prevention tool for HIV negative individuals that involves taking a once daily anti-HIV medication that can reduce your chance of getting HIV by up to 99 percent.
 PrEP is currently made by the pharmaceutical company Gilead and sold under the brand name Truvada.
-For more information about PrEP and where to get it in San Diego County, visit PrEPSanDiego.com.

 PrEP may be right for you if you are HIV negative and at increased risk of contracting HIV.
 Risk factors include:

 - You are sexually active and identify as gay or bisexual, or are a man who has sex with other men

 - You have anal sex without using condoms

 - You have multiple sexual or drug using partners whose HIV status is unknown

 - You recently had a sexually transmitted disease